fandora-network/docs/docs/develop/crusthelpers.md

 [Crust Network](https://crust.network) provides a decentralized storage network for web3.
 It is designed to realize the core values of decentralization, privacy and assurance.
 Crust supports multiple storage-layer protocols such as IPFS, and exposes instantly accessible on-chain storage functions to users.

 The protocol matches people who have hard drive space to spare with those who need to store data or host content.
-Crust supports most smart contract platforms with its cross-chain solution, including Polygon.
+Crust supports most smart contract platforms with its cross-chain solution, including fandora.
 Find out all the platforms that Crust storage supports on their [official website](https://crust.network/).

 :::info Learn more about Crust
 Check out the **[Decentralized Storage Market](https://wiki.crust.network/docs/en/DSM)** and **[Cross-chain Storage Solution](https://wiki.crust.network/docs/en/buildCrossChainSolution#ii-native-ipfs-integration)** offered by Crust Network.
 Also, you can start building with **[Crust Build-101](https://wiki.crust.network/docs/en/build101)**.